aalquist/cli-query/README.md

                         Account Switch Key

 ```
-### Bulk Search Built In Templates
+### Bulk Search Built-In Templates

-Out-of-the box bulk searches done on the endpoint.
+Out-of-the box bulk searches done on the bulksearch endpoint.
 They are listed when running the command:

 ```
 akamai query bulksearchtemplate